-Heart: Broken, casted, healed, broken again.
+Heart: Broken, cast, healed, broken again.

-Scars are beyond beautiful, because it tells so much about one’s past, its wound, its healing, its renewal, its future.
+Scars are beyond beautiful because it tells so much about one’s past, its wound, its healing, its renewal, its future.
 Here's our cliché - Isn’t our skin regenerate itself every seven years?
 Does it also mean that every seven years we are not the same person (physically), how about our souls?

-Never been a huge fan of bikini, perhaps because I never look good in bikini, or anxious about ‘phantom scars’?
+Never been a huge fan of the bikini, perhaps because I never look good in bikini, or anxious about ‘phantom scars’?
 The scars were no longer visible but sometimes I feel that I could still see them, like flickering through black and white pictures that you feel uncomfortable seeing, it was too painful to look.
 Worrying my guts would spill out along the arms and legs.
 I am like a scar zebra.
 I don't want to relive this, whatever it was written on my discharge report from the hospital, like reading Susan Sontag’s Alice in bed, like looking out from the window of the hospital ward.
-Those were the tough times, but I am glad that I have grown out of it, in fact, everyone did grew out of it.
+Those were the tough times, but I am glad that I have grown out of it, in fact, everyone did grow out of it.
 They grew out of my stories.
 What an idiot I was, what’s good about self-destruction?
 Yet perhaps, like Winona Ryder in Girl, Interrupted once said by the window ‘The only way to stay sane is to go a little insane...’

-Age is a bastard, because history merely repeats itself until everyone becoming so indifferent to your same old tales.
+Age is a bastard because history merely repeats itself until everyone becoming so indifferent to your same old tales.